Improving Robustness of Diffusion-Based Zero-Shot Speech Synthesis via Stable Formant Generation: Experiments

 \subsubsection{Evaluation Metrics}

 For objective evaluation, we calculate the character error rate (CER) and the word error rate (WER) to assess robustness leveraging the CTC-based conformer ASR model \thefootnote{4}\footnote{\url{https://catalog.ngc.nvidia.com/models}}.
 We adopt the speaker embedding cosine similarity (SECS) using the pre-trained speaker encoder from Resemblyzer \thefootnote{5}\footnote{\url{https://github.com/resemble-ai/Resemblyzer}} to assess speaker similarity.
 Also, we employ MOS prediction models (UTMOS \cite{saeki2022utmos}, WVMOS \cite{andreev2023hifi}, MOSA-Net+ \cite{zezario2024mosa}) to evaluate speech quality.
 We denote the average of the MOS predictions as MOS-pred.
 For subjective evaluation, we randomly select 10 speakers from the test set and conduct human ratings through Amazon Mechanical Turk \thefootnote{6}\footnote{\url{https://www.mturk.com/}}, involving 20 participants.
-These participants are instructed to rate the audios on a 5-point Likert scale across three tasks: 1) mean opinion score (MOS) for naturalness assessment; 2) similarity MOS (SMOS) to evaluate speaker similarity; and 3) comparative MOS (CMOS) for comparing naturalness.
+These participants are instructed to rate the audio samples presented with matching texts on a 5-point Likert scale across three tasks: 1) mean opinion score (MOS) for naturalness assessment; 2) similarity MOS (SMOS) to evaluate speaker similarity; and 3) comparative MOS (CMOS) for comparing naturalness.
+We filtered out responses where the response time was shorter than the audio length.
 In addition, loudness normalization is applied to all audio samples to alleviate volume-related bias.
 Unless otherwise stated, we compute the metrics by averaging across two solver types (PF and ML) and four reverse steps (5, 10, 50, and 100) with 95\% confidence intervals.